cpg

 This procedure generates the trade areas for each location specified based on the method and the options provided.
 Four methods are available: buffer, kring-h3, kring-quadbin and isoline.

 For the isoline method, the use of this procedure requires providing authorization credentials.
-Two parameters are needed: api_base_url and lds_token.
-Both the API base url and your LDS token can be accessed through the developers section of the CARTO user interface.
+Two parameters are needed: api_base_url and api_access_token.
+Both the API base url and your API access token can be accessed through the developers section of the CARTO user interface.
 Please check our documentation for Developers for more details.

 Input parameters